 In Num 14:18, Moses makes Yahweh’s self-description a basis for petitioning Yahweh to behave towards the Israelites as he did in Exod 32, not long previously.
 The Levites in Neh 9:17–18 recall how at that moment Yahweh did behave in accordance with the self-description.
 Ps 86:15–16 provides a petitioner with these same words to pray in a situation of need.
 In Joel 2:13 the prophet invites the community to hear Yahweh speaking of himself in these terms and to turn to him, in a context when they are afflicted by an epidemic or an invasion pictured in terms of an epidemic.
 Ps 103:8–9 and 145:8 make these words a basis for praise (Coniglio).
 And Micah 7:18–20 makes them a basis for confidence for the future in a context where Israel has experienced Yahweh “visiting” it (cf. Bullock).
 But it can seem that he has given up on the characteristics in the self-description (Ps 77; Harman).

 Other appeals to this description of Yahweh are more subtle or confrontational.
 Jon 4:2 takes it up with irony.
 Yahweh has relented of the intention to take action against Israel’s imperial oppressor, and Jonah is displeased because he wanted to see the oppressor put down.
 The trouble is, Yahweh is gracious and compassionate, long-tempered and big in commitment, and relents of dire action.
-It has been nice for Jonah himself that Yahweh is that way (Jonah does not note or notice), but he does not wish it to extend to an imperial oppressor (see Hallstrom; Giménez-Rico).
+It has been nice for Jonah himself that Yahweh is that way (Jonah does not note or notice), but Jonah does not wish it to extend to an imperial oppressor (see Hallstrom; Giménez-Rico).
 Jonah is not merely being exclusivist over against anyone outside Israel.
 The point is that this is Assyria.
 And his objection to Exod 34:6–7 links with Nahum’s taking up these words but reworking them in an adventurous way to which some ambiguity attaches.
 Nahum pronounces the judgment on Assyria that Jonah was sent to declare, and hearing him do so would be an encouragement to Judah.
 Yet Nahum hardly names Assyria or Nineveh (after 1:1, only in 2:8; 3:7 and 18), so Judah will have to be careful of assuming that his words don’t apply to it (Cook).

 D. Theological Use